-Download NoMachine Enterprise Client from https://www.nomachine.com/download-enterprise.
+Download the appropriate version of the NoMachine Enterprise Client from NoMachine.
 This page contains links to several different products.
 The only one you need to install is "NoMachine Enterprise Client".

 Versions are available for Windows, Mac and Linux.
 You may need privileges on your local machine in order to install the software so you may need to ask for help from your local IT helpdesk.